SamuelPloskonka/au-code-repro/README.md

 Clone the content of the repository to your local computer:

-  1. On the main page of your new repostiory (which will look exactly like this, except for your new name), click the 'Clone or Download' button in the top right.
+  1. On the main page of your new repostiory (which will should exactly like this, except for the new repository name), click the 'Clone or Download' button in the top right.
   2. Copy the **HTTPS repository url** to the clipboard.
   3. Open RStudio.
   4. Create a 'New Project', select 'Version Control' and 'Git', paste the **HTTPS repository url** into the relevant field and specify the local directory where you want the project to be saved.
 Finish by clicking 'Create Project'.